 “Ähhh… wie bis gleich… ich dachte, heute abend?”

 - “Ok, so we’ll see each other tonight for diner.”

 “Yep, I am excited, I’ll see you in a bit”

 “Uhh… what do you mean “in a bit”..
 I thought, tonight?”

-In this situation, we need something that’s a bit that is a bit further in the future.
+In this situation, we need something that’s a bit further into the future, which bring us right to our next section.